Castle Combe Circuit: History

 The Castle Combe airfield opened in May 1941 on land of the Castle Combe estate, owned by the Gorst family, and operated as RAF Castle Combe for seven years before being decommissioned in 1948.
 During the war, the airfield was a training ground for pilots.
 From 1946 to 1948 the buildings served as a resettlement camp for Polish ex-service personnel.
 The property was returned to the Gorst family in 1948; with the Bristol Motorcycle & Light Car Club, they organized the first race in July 1950.
 By 1955 the property was divided and sold.
 Between 1956 and 1961, the circuit was used for motorcycle racing.
 Some years later, the circuit was converted to motor racing.

-Castle Combe has staged many different motorsport disciplines over the years.
-In 1997, Nigel Greensall established a lap record.
-His Tyrrell 022 lapped the circuit at 130.93 mi/h.
-However, this was the last year that the circuit would remain unaltered.
-An accident involving the death of a spectator forced the owners into installing two new chicanes in order to slow the cars down.
+Castle Combe has staged several motorsport disciplines over the years.
+In 1997, Nigel Greensall established a lap record when his Tyrrell 022 lapped the circuit at 130.93 mi/h.
+However, this was the last year that the circuit would remain unaltered: an accident involving the death of a spectator led to the owners installing two new chicanes in order to slow the cars down.
 The new layout was slightly longer at 1.850 mi, and was completed over the winter of 1998–1999.

 Formula Three returned to Castle Combe in 2001.
 However, in 2005, the circuit was issued with a noise nuisance order.
 The British Formula Three Championship and the British GT Championship were both louder than permitted, and so were prevented from returning.